Swarthmore/SwatMiroCommunity/README.md

 4.)
 Setup the database and run the test server.

-	python manage.py syncdb # This will prompt you to create an admin use. ***Important*** if you are going to use CAS authentication, use your Swarthmore user ID as the username python manage.py runserver
+	python manage.py syncdb # This will prompt you to create an admin use. ***Important*** if you are going to use CAS authentication, use your Swarthmore user ID as the admin username python manage.py runserver

 CAS Authentication Configuration:
 ---------------------------------

 There are 3 possible authentication methods.
 To set the method, change the AUTH_METHOD variable to one of the following:

 	'miro' = (default if not set) use the default Miro login, authenticates from the Miro database 'cas' = use CAS SSO login only
 	'both' = allow both CAS and Miro (local) logins.
 A "Swarthmore Login" tab is added to the accounts/login/ page that triggers CAS authentication.

 CAS_SERVER_URL settings:

 	testing = 'https://idp.test.swarthmore.edu:8443/cas/'
 	production = 'https://login.swarthmore.edu:8443/cas/'